babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 * `MK(X1, X2, ...)`: Acts like `KC()` except it registers / unregisters all `X1`, `X2`, ... codes at the same time.

 * `D(X1, X2, ...)`: A basic keycode dance.
 If tapped (or held), registers `X1`.
 If tapped and then tapped again (or held), registers `X2`, ...
-It *cannot* recognize between tapping and holding to register different keycodes (however holding will result in repeat).
+It *cannot* be combined with tap-hold, however holding will result in repeat.
 You can put in as many basic keycodes as you want, but the macro will break if you go beyond 256.
 It will try to expand shortened keycodes.
 Advanced keycodes are not supported.

 * `DM_RECORD`, `DM_NEXT`, `DM_END`, `DM_PLAY`: Start recording a dynamic macro.
 Once you start recording, basic keycodes will get stored.
 When replaying the macro, all keys you press before `DM_NEXT` or `DM_END` will get pressed at the same time.
 For example the sequence `DM_RECORD`, `KC_CTRL`, `KC_A`, `DM_NEXT`, `KC_BSPC`, `DM_END` will record a macro that when played will execute the sequence Ctrl+a, Backspace. `dynamic_macro_max_length` defines the maximum length of the macro to be recorded.
 You can increase it for the price of RAM.
 The example above requires 4 units of length to be saved (Ctrl, A, next, Backspace).